 Frequently asked questions

-While the state minimum is all that is required by law, most people choose to purchase more coverage.
-Knowing how much auto insurance you need may be tricky.
-All insurance policies have coverage limits up to which you can receive a claim payout.
+• While the state minimum is all that is required by law, many people choose to purchase more coverage.
+But knowing how much auto insurance you need may be tricky.
+All insurance policies have coverage limits, or an amount up to which you can receive a claim payout.
 For those concerned that the costs of an accident could exceed their insurance limits, extra coverage may be beneficial.
+Experts recommend seeking advice from an insurance agent to make sure you’re adequately covered.